open-pack/openpack-dataset/README.md

 # Download the dataset.
 (It takes time to complete.
 Please wait with patience...)
 $ bash download_from_zenodo.sh $DATASET_ROOTDIR_PATH
 ```

+### Preprocessed Dataset

+Sensors used in the OpenPack dataset have different sampling rate.
+Therefore, each sensor is stored in a separate file.
+When you use them, you have to combine them using timestamps assosiated with each record.
+But it's not easy for the new commer.

+Therefore, we prepared pre-processed data for the quick trial.
+IMU data from 4 sensors and work operation labels are combined into one CSV file.
+This preprocessd dataset is available on [zenodo - preprocessed-IMU-with-operation-labels.zip](https://zenodo.org/records/8145223).

+For more details, see [data-stream/preprocessed](./docs/data-stream/preprocessed.md).

+### Sample Dataset

+Sample data including RGB images is available in [./data/openpack/](./data/openpack/).
+You can used these files to check content and file format before downloading the full dataset.

 ## Tools & Ecosystem